mattermost/mattermost-handbook/operations/research-and-development/product/development-process/jira-lifecycle.md

 # Jira ticket lifecycle

-In addition to Github Issues, we also use Jira tickets for managing chunks of work to be performed.
+In addition to GitHub Issues, we also use Jira tickets for managing chunks of work to be performed.

 ## Ticket creation